telus/tds-core/docs/elements/forms-with-deprecated-input.md

 </div>
 ```

-Use the "Error List" block when a field has a complex error message.
+Use the "Error list" block when a field has a complex error message.

 <div class="field field--error">
     <label for="input_f">Error field helper</label>